mubbi/laravel-flysystem-huawei-obs/README.md

 ### Artisan Command

-The package includes an Artisan command for testing connectivity:
+The package includes an Artisan command for testing connectivity and features:

 ```bash
 php artisan huawei-obs:test
 ```

 This command will:
-- Test authentication with your configured credentials
-- Verify bucket access
+- Validate credentials and bucket access
-- Test basic file operations
-- Display detailed results
+- Test reads/writes, signed URLs, post signatures, and tagging
+- Output a concise pass/fail report

 ### Manual Testing